lzzlvld/lzzlvld/README.md

 - 👋 Hi, I’m @lzzlvld
 - 👀 I’m interested in Web Scraping and Data Science
 - 🌱 I’m currently learning Web Scraping with Python and Machine Learning
 - 💞️ I’m looking to collaborate on ...
-I do no know yet
+I do not know yet
 - 📫 How to reach me: lozovetskiy.vladislav@gmail.com

 <!---